Surgery for pelvic organ prolapse

 In less than 1 out of 100 women who have anterior (front) vaginal wall repair surgery, the bladder or bowel are injured.
 Wound infections are possible too.
 Like after all forms of abdominal surgery, scar tissue may form and cause different parts of abdominal tissue to stick to each other.
 Known as an adhesion, this can lead to pain or digestive problems.
 Using synthetic mesh carries certain risks (see below).

-Sacrocolpopexy and sacrohysteropexy surgery is performed through the abdominal wall, and a synthetic mesh is always used.
-Various other procedures are performed through the vagina – for instance, sacrospinous fixation.
-In these procedures it is probably possible to operate without using synthetic mesh because – compared to operations using the woman’s own tissue – the use of mesh isn’t more likely to prevent a prolapse recurrence.
-But recurrences are more likely after surgery that is performed through the vagina than after sacrocolpopexy and sacrohysteropexy.
+In sacrospinous fixation, it is probably possible to operate without using synthetic mesh because – compared to operations using the woman’s own tissue – using mesh isn’t more likely to prevent a prolapse recurrence.
+But recurrences are generally more likely after surgery that is performed through the vagina than after sacrohysteropexy: The womb drops down again in about 30 out of 100 women.
+Problems such as a leaky bladder and pain during sex are then more likely to come back, too.

 What are the side effects of uterine prolapse surgery?

-What are the advantages and disadvantages of synthetic meshes?
+What are the pros and cons of synthetic mesh?

 A lot of women would like to keep their womb, even if they don’t wish to have any (more) children.
 This is usually possible.
-There is no that removing the womb has any advantages in the treatment of uterine prolapse.
-The risk of one or more organs slipping down again remains the same – regardless of whether the womb is removed during the procedure or not.
+There is no scientific that removing the womb has any advantages in the treatment of uterine prolapse: The risk of one or more organs slipping down again remains the same – regardless of whether the womb was removed during surgery or not.
 Womb-preserving procedures are also gentler on the body overall.
-Complications from synthetic meshes are probably less common as well.
+What's more, synthetic mesh is more likely to become detached after a hysterectomy than after other procedures.

-If a doctor recommends surgery for the treatment of a prolapse, it can be a good idea to find out about the other treatment options as well – particularly if they recommend a hysterectomy.
-It is important to understand why they have suggested removing the womb: Is it because of the prolapse, or are there other reasons?
-What advantages and disadvantages would a hysterectomy have?
+If your doctor recommends that you have a hysterectomy, it's a good idea to find out about the other treatment options too.
+It is important to understand why they have suggested removing your womb: Is it because of the prolapse, or are there other reasons?
+What pros and cons would a hysterectomy have?
 And how important is it to you that you keep your womb?

 Baessler K, Christmann-Schmid C, Maher C et al. Surgery for women with pelvic organ prolapse with or without stress urinary incontinence.
 Cochrane Database Syst Rev 2018; (8): CD013108.